What Is a Cheeky Offer On a House?

 Making a cheeky offer on a property you believe is worth less than the listed value is a gamble.
-Your offer may annoy the seller, potentially missing out on the opportunity to make a more reasonable offer.
-When the negotiations go in your favor, however, you'll end up with your dream property for considerably less than what the seller wanted.
+Your offer may annoy the seller, potentially leading you to miss out on the opportunity to make a more reasonable offer.
+When the negotiations go in your favor, however, you'll end up with a property for considerably less than what the seller may have wanted.

 So what is a cheeky offer on a house?
 This article explains what a cheeky offer is, how to maintain a strong relationship with the seller, and outlines the circumstances under which a cheeky offer may be accepted.